-Section 3602-c of the Education Law deems home-schooled students with disabilities and students suspected of having a disability to be non-public school students solely for receiving special education services during the regular school year.
+Section 3602-c of the Education Law deems home-schooled students with disabilities and students suspected of having a disability to be non-public school students solely for the purpose of receiving special education services during the regular school year.

 To be eligible for special education services, a home-schooled student must be a district resident entitled to attend public school.
-In addition, the student would be required to have an individualized home instruction plan (IHIP) that the Superintendent of schools has determined to comply with section 100.10 of the Regulations of the Commissioner of Education.
+In addition, the student would be required to have an individualized home instruction plan (IHIP) that the superintendent of schools has determined to be in compliance with section 100.10 of the Regulations of the Commissioner of Education.
 Where the student is educated at home, the school district of location is the same as the student's school district of residence.